KevinGrant12/crypto-clopse/content/collections/articles/safemoons-price-is-strong-as-other-coins-take-a-shit.md

         content:
           -
             type: text
-            text: 'Disclaimer: Bitcoin is still cool, I just don''t invest in it for a lot of reasons.'
+            text: 'Disclaimer: Bitcoin is still cool, I just don''t invest in it for a lot of reasons.
+That''s not financial advice.
+It''s wisdom my friends, wisdom.'
   -
     type: paragraph
     content:
       -
         type: text
         text: 'Anyway, we''re not here to talk trash about how useless Bitcoin is.
-We are here to talk about how I have invested in like 20 shit coins and SafeMoon is the last one standing in the musical chairs game.
+We are here to talk about how I have invested in like 20 shit coins and SafeMoon is the last one standing in this psychotic game of musical chairs.
 It has become a competition of who can tack on the most zeros after the decimal when they become liquid.
 Fine, I''ll bite, many times.
 Who doesn''t love a good hook?
 The price is so low, how could you not make money?'
   -
     type: paragraph
     content:
       -
         type: text
         text: 'My average bet on an altcoin is usually $200-$300 because I am more excited about the potential upside than the cash I am throwing into a black hole.
 Short-term, the value of these coins almost always gets sliced to a fraction of their all-time high.
-SafeMoon is no exception to the trend, but there is a difference.'
+SafeMoon is no exception to the trend, but there '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: is
+      -
+        type: text
+        text: ' a difference.'
   -
     type: paragraph
     content: